bytecodealliance/rfcs/accepted/lower-component.md

 the embedding C API described in the next section.

-Alternatively, the functionality of `host-wit-bindgen`-generated code could be provided by a library providing a general-purpose, dynamic API for creating component values, defining host functions, and calling functions.
+Alternatively, the functionality of `host-wit-bindgen`-generated code could be provided entirely by the runtime library, which could include a general-purpose, dynamic API for creating component values, defining host functions, and calling exports.
 This would be useful in scenarios where the shape of the component is not known ahead of time, and/or the target language is already so dynamic that code generation is redundant.

 ## Host C API for Embedder Bindings